China's JD.com misses revenue estimates

 JD.com has said it will move its warehouse business into a separate unit, offering logistics management to third-party brands as well as its own platform, in a bid to boost income.

-Reporting by Cate Cadell in Beijing and Vibhuti Sharma in Bengaluru; Editing by Himani Sarkar and Anil D'Silva
+Reporting by Cate Cadell in Beijing and Vibhuti Sharma in Bengaluru; Editing by Himani Sarkar, Anil D'Silva and Adrian Croft